eric4note/xc/README.md

 ## **Research Interests**

-Create intelligent agents to sense and understand the complicated construction activities and environments, and make management and construction easier.
+Create intelligent agents to sense, understand, and reason the complicated construction activity and environment, and make management and construction easier.